CLCA/Central Coast

 I. Call to Order:

-The meeting was called to order by Julia Zuckerman by at 12:11 pm
+The meeting was called to order by Scott Long at 12:07 PM

 II.
 Roll Call, Establish Quorum and Approve Agenda